pablo-novoa/florenciaBonilla/wp-content/plugins/one-click-demo-import/readme.txt

 === One Click Demo Import ===
-Contributors: capuderg, cyman
+Contributors: capuderg, cyman, Prelc
 Tags: import, content, demo, data, widgets, settings Requires at least: 4.0.0
-Tested up to: 4.6
+Tested up to: 4.7
-Stable tag: 1.4.0
+Stable tag: 2.0.2
 License: GPLv3 or later

 Import your demo content, widgets and theme settings with one click.
 Theme authors!
 Enable simple demo import for your theme demo data.